matyama/configs/README.md

 1. Instant Prompt Mode: Off
 1. Apply changes to `~/.zshrc`?: No if not using `.p10k.zsh` from this repo, otherwise Yes

+Additionally one can download [Meslo Nerd Fonts](https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k) and configure terminals as instructed.
+The font download is part of `make fonts`.

 ## Saving configurations

 ### Guake Terminal